 trying to figure out who they are and they’re still divorced, but there’s this

 sweet baby that tenderizes every moment that they’re together,” Drew shared.

 “So it’s going to be an interesting journey to figure out will they or won't they

 wind up back together.”

-of whether a baby will reunite one of Grey’s
+of whether a baby will reunite one of Grey’s favorite couples, the

 newborn has undoubtedly shaken things up on set, with Drew saying the twins